|

 Practice Preventive Skin Care

-Many skin irritations may be due to bacteria that lie on the surface of your skin.
-Simple daily cleansing of the skin often keeps these bacteria at bay and the resulting skin irritation.
+Many skin irritations may be caused by bacteria on the surface of the skin.
+Simple daily cleansing often keeps these bacteria at bay and the resulting skin irritation at bay.
 Choose a cleanser with antimicrobial properties that does not harm your skin and use it daily.

-You may go through several cleansers before you find one that is right for you.
-Many people to use bar soaps for cleaning.
-If you use a bar soap, be very careful it does not contain dyes or perfumes – these are often the cause of skin irritation.
+You may try several cleansers before you find one that is right for you.
+Many people use bar soaps for cleaning.
+If you use bar soap, be very careful that it does not contain dyes or perfumes—these are often the cause of skin irritation.

-I myself use a body wash product.
-These are readily available and are often not quite as harsh as bar soaps.
+I myself use body wash.
+These are readily available and often not as harsh as bar soaps.
 Again, look on the label to see what the body wash contains.
-Always test on a small spot of skin to make sure it is compatible with your skin.
+Always test on a small skin spot to ensure it is compatible with your skin.

 A lot of people use fractionated coconut oil when caring for their skin.
 It is a carrier oil that you can use essential oils with to place in your bath.
 It does contain antimicrobial properties and can be useful.
 Just test your skin to be sure it is safe for your use.

-Facial scrubs are great for daily care of your face.
-They help to remove dead skin cells, clean facial pores and are a much better alternative than bar soaps for your face.
-I usually use my facial scrub twice a day – upon waking and at night.
+Facial scrubs are great for daily face care.
+They help remove dead skin cells, clean facial pores and are a better alternative to bar soaps.
+I usually use my facial scrub twice daily—upon waking and at night.

-Feet and hands are another part of skin care people don’t often think about.
-Clean underneath your nails and follow proper procedure (particularly on toe nails) to prevent ingrown nails when trimming them.
-I have a salon perform a pedicure on my feet at least once a month as a part of my preventive skin care plan.
+Feet and hands are another part of skin care people rarely consider.
+Clean underneath your nails and follow proper procedures (particularly on toenails) to prevent ingrown nails when trimming them.
+As part of my preventive skin care plan, I have a salon perform a pedicure on my feet at least once a month.

 Moisturize, Moisturize, Moisturize!

-After you bathe or shower, skin moisturizing is a must.
-A good lotion or cream is vital in protecting your skin from the elements.
+Moisturizing is a must after bathing or showering.
+A good lotion or cream protects your skin from the elements.
 People with dry skin may need to moisturize throughout the day to keep their skin moist and supple.

-Just like your choice of cleanser, finding a good moisturizer should be a process.
-There are many types available on the market but one size does not fit all.
-The type of skin you have (oily, dry, combination) may well affect your choice of moisturizer.
+Just like choosing a cleanser, finding a good moisturizer should be a process.
+Many types are available on the market, but one size does not fit all.
+Your skin type (oily, dry, or combination) may well affect your choice of moisturizer.

-Rough skin is often the result of not moisturizing skin properly.
-Even lips are chapped when left to the elements and not properly protected by lip balm.
-Make it a habit to moisturize your skin every day to avoid unnecessary skin irritation.
+Rough skin is often the result of not correctly moisturizing it.
+Even lips can become chapped when left to the elements and not adequately protected by lip balm.
+Make it a habit to moisturize your skin daily to avoid unnecessary skin irritation.

 Your Skin Care Routine

-Having a proper skin care routine should be easy to follow.
-In the morning, pay attention to your face by using your choice of cleanser and follow up with a moisturizer.
-A lot of women who do makeup go through a daily routine (which I won’t go into detail over) but proper face cleansing should take place first.
+A proper skincare routine should be easy to follow.
+In the morning, pay attention to your face by using your choice of cleanser and following up with a moisturizer.
+Many women who do makeup go through a daily routine (which I won’t go into detail about), but proper face cleansing should take place first.

-Having a small carry around tube of moisturizer is convenient for use throughout the day.
-Activities like hand washing often dry out skin and these little tubes are a great way to keep those hands moisturized and cared for.
-If you to wash your face during the day, make sure you follow up with moisturizer.
+A small carry-around moisturizer tube is convenient for use throughout the day.
+Activities like hand washing often dry out skin; these little tubes are a great way to keep those hands moisturized and cared for.
+If you wash your face during the day, follow up with a moisturizer.

-Personal products such as deodorants and sprays need to be a part of your skin care routine.
-Be sure the deodorant or spray you use does not irritate your skin.
-Likewise, for perfumes and colognes.
+Personal products such as deodorants and sprays must be part of your skincare routine.
+Be sure the deodorant or spray you use does not irritate your skin, as well as perfumes and colognes.

-At bath or shower time, use your preferred cleanser to properly clean your skin.
-After drying off, go through your all over moisturizing routine.
-Be sure to cover your entire body – arms, torso, feet legs and hands.
+Use your preferred cleanser to clean your skin properly in the bath or shower.
+After drying off, go through your all-over moisturizing routine.
+Be sure to cover your entire body—arms, torso, feet, legs, and hands.

 A good skin routine is worth its weight in gold.
-Follow it religiously and it will leave your skin glowing and healthy.
+Follow it religiously, and your skin will be glowing and healthy.

 Watch Your Clothing and Allergies

-While I have not noted certain skin maladies that people suffer such as eczema, severe rashes, psoriasis or others, if you know you suffer from them, skin care is even more paramount.
+While I have not noted certain skin disorders that people suffer from, such as eczema, severe rashes, psoriasis, or others, if you know you suffer from them, skin care is even more paramount.
 Follow your prescribed treatments and let your doctor know of any condition or allergy you are not successful with treating.

 Food allergies also fall into this category.
 Like all other skin irritation triggers, they should be avoided.
 If you are not sure of a particular food allergy, get tested so you know what to avoid.